simplencrypt/simplencrypt/README.md

 - 👋 Hi, I’m @simplencrypt
 - 👀 I’m interested in learning programming languages
 - 🌱 I’m currently learning HTML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on idk
-- 📫 How to reach me ...
+- 📫 How to reach me? no you can't :>
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: i'm just a basic programmer